 Quick Links To The Itinerary of Where to Go & What to Do for Moderate to Beginner Drivers

-According to the Wikipedia over 300,000 tourists visit Fraser Island every year.
+According to the Wikipedia over 300,000 tourists visit K’gari (Fraser Island) every year.
 Despite the large numbers flocking to Fraser, there are still places of solitude, respite, and absolute wilderness.
 If you are looking to enjoy a bit of quiet, it’s best to go in winter when it is not a school holiday.

 Fleet Crew’s guide to Fraser is geared for those who haven’t never been to Fraser before or are new to beach driving.
 It is designed to show you the best of Fraser while avoiding the most treacherous driving treks.
-You can check our Fraser Island 4WD Preparation guide on all information regarding ferry, camping and more.
+You can check our K’gari (Fraser Island) 4WD Preparation guide on all information regarding ferry, camping and more.

 If you have an emergency dial Triple Zero (000).
 Try 122 if you do not have reception.
 Fraser is remote and help can be hours away depending on where you are on the island.
 Always bring a first-aid kit (basic kit available with our 4WD hire) and medication if you or travel companion takes them.